bmartinson5/Doctor-Search/README.md

 image.
 Messages are displayed when no doctors are found and when the user does not input a name nor a location, the Better Doctor Api needs at least a name or a location to return results.

-## Setup
+## Setup/Installation Requirements

+* Clone this repository
-Clone this repository, use 'npm install' to install dependencies, then use 'npm run start' to
+* Use 'npm install' to install dependencies

-run the dev server, which will open the page in chrome browser.
-The Api keys needed for the api calls are
+* then use 'npm run start' to run the dev server, which will open the page in chrome browser.

-stored in a .env file.
+* The Api keys needed for the api calls are stored in a .env file.

+## Known Bugs

+* Pictures are often displayed as silhouettes.
+* Searching by medical issue isn't efficient.
+Not a lot of results are displayed this way because the query has to be an exact match to the specialty_uid of the api results.

 ## Technologies Used